Slatibartfas/SSH_for_LLM/README.md

 The final path should look something like: `.../_data/open-webui/data/tools/ssh_server_manager/tool.py`

-ALTERNATIVE: Use the UI to add a Tool in the Workspace section, using the ssh_server_manager.py content
+ALTERNATIVE: Use the UI to add a Tool in the Workspace section, using the [main script](ssh_server_manager.py) content

 #### **2b.
 Place the SSH Private Key**
 Place the **private** SSH key (e.g., `id_rsa` or `id_ed25519`) that corresponds to the public key you authorized in a location accessible to OpenWebUI.
 A recommended place is `.../_data/open-webui/data/keys/id_rsa`.